aarongilly/aarongilly.github.io/_posts/2020-8-16-396-shield-finale.md

 It was somewhere around this realization that I sort of "gave up" on caring *too much* about Agents of S.H.I.E.L.D., or Daredevil/Jessica Jones/Luke Cage/Iron Fist/The Defenders/The Punisher on Netflix, or The Runaways/Cloak and Dagger on Hulu.

 ![connections](https://lh3.googleusercontent.com/pw/ACtC-3emcMNdhYxJWvd5_ylgiyBsd9M-uqA8t3pOCmE7bvE8vN_47G60ZQ2l52n4pFRmt7x8-RJtIltSFs_es-JQp8El7nMOM8YcI792MentjwQ0L-pfy2rrFrS8vYTH_pUkg5vdYzbi98GnTF2ozIpQjs190A=w700)

+That dotted line between Agent Carter and the Avengers movies is Edwin Jarvis.
+The actor that was cast to play him in Agent Carter DID show up and have one speaking line in Avengers: Endgame.

 I want to see a graphic like that, but more detailed.
 All 23 movies and all 29 season TV shows, with arrows between them representing direct references.
 Something more substantial than a throwaway line.
 Nothing in Doctor Strange cares about Guardians of the Galaxy Vol 2, for example.
 Maybe I'll work on this in my spare time at some point.
 I've only seen 25 of those 29 seasons.